-Located next to the Lonsdale Quay Market, the lock of love fence provides iconic scenery for your feed.
+Located next to the Quay Market & Food Hall, the lock of love fence provides iconic scenery for your feed.
 The combination of the waterfront, downtown skyline, romantic love locks and possibly even a Shipyards District sunset, are sure to make for a beautiful picture.

 Share your Vancouver’s North Shore experience on Instagram and Twitter by using #explorenorthshore or tagging us!